Race and Ethnic Studies major, emphasis in Native American Studies

 “I worked there for a few hours every day, and I realized I wanted to do that for the rest of my life,” Andreas said.
 “That’s how I chose my major.”

 Andreas recognizes her decision is a way to help others, just as she has been helped.
 She’s the first in her family to attend a university, and while her mother encouraged her to enroll, Andreas had no one to help her do it.
-Several people from the Native Student Programs office within the Center for Diversity and Inclusion reached out to her to help with application essays and scholarship forms, and they even offered one-on-one tutoring after she started her classes.
+Several people from the Native Student Programs office within the Office of Diversity and Inclusion reached out to her to help with application essays and scholarship forms, and they even offered one-on-one tutoring after she started her classes.

 “CDI feels like a home away from home, and that’s honestly why I went to college,” Andreas said.
 “When they did that for me, it made me want to do it for other people—to have that support system and be able to give it to someone else.”